miscord/miscord/README.md

 - [Local install](../../wiki/install#local)
 - [Docker install](../../wiki/install#docker)

-**Try not to create channels in bots category.
-If you really need, make sure the channel hasn't got only numbers in its topic.**
+**Try not to create channels with only numbers in its topic, Miscord can crash otherwise.**
-**Make sure you have "Show website preview info from links pasted into chat" enabled in "Text & Images" Discord settings**

 ## Configuration